-Hustle culture often involves spending a lot of time working and trying to be productive no matter where you are or what the time is.
-While it is not bad to want to work, you should remember that your body is not a machine, and it requires some downtime to rest, relax and recharge after working.
+Hustle culture often involves spending a lot of time working and trying to be productive no matter what the time is or where you are.
+And while it is not bad to want to work, you should remember that your body is not a machine, and it requires some downtime to rest, relax and recharge after working.

 - Impact on your health

 The health problems, both physical and mental, that often occur when someone is overworked are other reasons why hustle culture is toxic.